ipfs/team-mgmt/meeting-notes/2019/Q1/2019-03-04--ipfs-weekly-call.md

     -   Tron a bit (it’s big in the news), but not much else.

--   @danshields: How well does IPFS work in regards to China’s firewall
+-   @NukeManDan: How well does IPFS work in regards to China’s firewall

     -   It is not a problem in Hong Kong because there isn’t a firewall
     -   In China you can’t mine Filecoin at home, it’s blocked